davidasboth/davidasboth.github.io/content/articles/programming for data scientists/sql-for-data-scientists.md

 value for the phone number.
 Using an inner join wouldn't have returned them at all.

-It can be helpful to view this visually, and the w3schools pages do that already, but [here's another good example](https://blog.codinghorror.com/a-visual-explanation-of-sql-joins/).
+It can be helpful to see this visually, and the w3schools pages do that already, but [here's another good example](https://blog.codinghorror.com/a-visual-explanation-of-sql-joins/).

-# SQL Tools for Data Science
+## SQL Tools for Data Science

 If you know the basic query syntax and the various join types, you're